eddiesTime/sme_app/gfm_documentation.md

-In the method `_weatherChanged()`, the method `setState()` provided by the `ReactiveModel` class is used to mutate the state of the store and imply a notification to its \`Obse
+In the method `_weatherChanged()`, the method `setState()` provided by the `ReactiveModel` class is used to mutate the state of the store and imply a notification to its observable.

 ##### Presentation Layer

-To access the `WeatherStore` inside the application, it needs to be injected into the Widget Tree.
+To access the `WeatherStore` inside the application, it needs to be injected into the widget tree.

 This injection takes place inside the `StatesRebuilderApp` widget a.k.a.
 `WeatherApp` widget.